How digitalization is changing the beauty industry in 2018

 As already stated, product trying experience is very important in the beauty products industry.
 For example, some brands like L’Oreal or Sephora have used augmented reality to try to imitate the use of makeup or have developed virtual reality makeup tutorial experiences.
 The brand Smashbox uses the eye tracking technique to test consumers’ make-up appreciation.
 Ultimately, the use of these technologies is beginning to positively improve conversions.

 Last year e-commerce sales represented on average 12% of all retail sales, whereas in 2016 it counted approximately 8% only, and the number is predicted to increase even more over the upcoming years.
-Thus there is still a room for many companies to improve: they have to optimize in-store strategies with the digitalization, which means to provide a convenient omni-channel commerce.
+Thus there is still room for many companies to improve: they have to optimize in-store strategies with digitalization, which means to provide a convenient omni-channel commerce.

 5. UX / Responsive Design

 A great example of this trend is that currently almost 70% of all beauty brands are offering responsive navigation, not only on computer screens but also on multiple devices that includes smartphones and tablets.
-It’s interesting to notice that the responsiveness last year was lower than 20%, which proves the raising importance of multiple devices e-commerce platforms.
+It’s interesting to notice that the responsiveness last year was lower than 20%, which proves the increasing importance of multiple devices e-commerce platforms.

 6. Video content

 Video content is becoming more powerful in the beauty sector, especially when related to influencer marketing.
-More in general, the power of video content in retail is increasingly growing.
-Companies are trying to take advantage of this trend, by creating compelling video contents, but sometimes they face budget limitations.
+More generally, the power of video content in retail is increasingly growing.
+Companies are trying to take advantage of this trend, by creating compelling video content, but sometimes they face budget limitations.
 For this reason, they’re developing new techniques to create videos, giving up on the big budgets of traditional ads.
 Clinique, for example, is replacing the ads with six second videos that are very product-centric, and which provide a 26% increase in product awareness.
 Another innovation is the creation of “content in motion” for display advertising and social media ads.
-Those videos can be 70 times cheaper than normal product-centric videos and often get the double engagement than static images.
+Those videos can be 70 times cheaper than normal product-centric videos and often get double the engagement than static images.